zuyx/3DMedicalImageDetector/README.md

 # 3DMedicalImageDetector
-The repoitory is my ongoing research promgram for meidical imaging detection.
+The repoitory is my ongoing research program for meidical imaging detection.